Vincenzo Cotroni: Early life

+Cotroni was born in 1911 in Mammola, Calabria, Italy.
+The precise spelling of his surname remains unknown as Italian, American and Canadian records variously spell his surname as Cotroni, Controne, Coutroni, Catrino, Catroni, and Citroini.
+Cotroni was illiterate for his entire life and never gave a precise spelling of his surname.
+His tombstone gives his surname as Cotrone, but the Cotroni surname came to be the one most preferred by journalists and court officials, and this became the accepted spelling of his surname.

-Cotroni was born in 1911, in Mammola, Calabria, Italy.
-His family left Italy for the United States and came later to Canada.
+His family left Italy for the United States and later came to Canada.
 In 1924, he immigrated to Montreal, Quebec, Canada with his two sisters, Marguerita and Palmina, and his brother Giuseppe; his two other brothers, Frank and Michel, were later born in Montreal.
-The precise spelling of his surname remains unknown as Italian, American and Canadian records from the first half of the 20th century variously spell his surname as Cotroni, Controne, Coutroni, Catrino, Catroni, and Citroini.
-Cotroni was illiterate for his entire life.
-His tombstone gives his surname as Cotrone, but the Cotroni surname came to be the one most preferred by journalists and court officials, and this became the accepted spelling of his surname.
+Cotroni became a Canadian citizen in 1929.

 Cotroni grew up in a house at the junction of Ontario and St. Timotheé streets in Le Plateau-Mont-Royal (now in Montreal), a poor neighbourhood that more affluent Italian immigrants avoided because of its high crime rate.
 His father, Nicodemo, was a carpenter whose average weekly income was $35.

 By 1924, Montreal had been a key centre in the business of bootlegging, forming a crucial link in the smuggling network running south from Montreal to New York City and the other cities of the American Northeast.
-Quebec was the only province in Canada that did not ban alcohol, and for much of the 1920s Quebec was the only place north of the Rio Grande were it was possible to legally drink alcohol.
-Various members of the Cotroni family were repeatedly arrested during the Prohibition era for smuggling alcohol into the United States.
+Quebec was the only province in Canada that did not ban alcohol, and for much of the 1920s Quebec was the only place north of the Rio Grande where it was possible to legally drink alcohol.
+Members of the Cotroni family had moved to Montreal to take part in bootlegging and were repeatedly arrested during the Prohibition era for smuggling alcohol into the United States.

 Rather than attend school, Vic Cotroni worked briefly as a carpenter and then as a professional wrestler under the name "Vic Vincent."
-Cotroni became a Canadian citizen in 1929.

-Hoodlum
+By the age of 20, Cotroni had accumulated a lengthy record of minor offences, including theft, possession of counterfeit money, and assault and battery, as well as bootlegging with local bootlegger Armand Courville.